 If your proxy requires login credentials, you will need to obtain these from your OS proxy settings, or from your system administrator.

 We recommend that you leave the Save proxy settings in preferences box checked.
 This will store the proxy information in Eclipse preferences, so the Eclipse browser control and other features can access internet resources.

-The license activation server must be reachable through your proxy.
+The license management, CRM, and (for self-service paid subscriptions) e-commerce services must be reachable through your proxy.
 In most cases, this is resolved just by configuring proxy settings in RepreZen API Studio as described above.
-But a firewall with a default-deny policy will need to have the license activation server added to a whitelist.
+But a firewall with a default-deny policy will need to have these services added to a whitelist.

-In this case, you'll need to have your system administrator add online.license4j.com to the whitelist.
+In this case, you'll need to have your system administrator add the following domains to the whitelist:

 You will also need to whitelist these additional domains for Maven code generation and auto-update: